jerry-wjl/full-stack-cncf-demo/README.md

 The 3 VMS are all with Oracle Linux 7.6:

     1. devnode with IP 192.168.56.100.
 This contains the development enviroment.
 It will set up a user "demo".
        The generated id_rsa can be used to login to the system.
 This node contains kubectl, docker private registry with self signed SSL to hold the kubernetes images, jenkins, mongo and a git repository.
-    2. Kubernetes master node with IP 192168.56.101
+    2. kmaster  with IP 192168.56.101.
+This is the kubernetes master node.
-    3. Kubernetes worker node with IP 192168.56.102
+    3. kworker1 with IP 192168.56.102.
+This is the kubernetes worker node.

 Initalizing the environment
 ============================